ByLaws of Carteret County Democratic Women

 Nominations and Elections Committee

-President, 1st Vice President, 2nd Vice President, 3rd Vice President, Secretary, and Treasurer.
+offices: President, 1st Vice President, 2nd Vice President, 3rd Vice President, Secretary,

 6. Members may not serve two consecutive terms on the Nominating Committee.